 Since everyone is capable of engaging in creative and innovative behaviour, the skills or competencies to be able to do this more of the time should be readily discoverable and common to everyone, in varying strength or degree.
 This assessment is a self-scoring creativity/innovation effectiveness instrument, designed to help individuals understand more about their relative skills in this critical area.

-What to order: You will need 1 paper or online assessment per participant.
+What to order: You will need 1 self assessment per participant.
 For maximum benefit, purchase 1 Facilitator Guide per trainer.

 Extensive research suggests that there are seven uniquely identifiable competencies that contribute to effective creativity/innovation skills.
 These are: